 - \10.
 Exploring Quilts - Illustrate some aspect of quilts or quilt making.
 Examples include, but are not limited to, language arts, quilts of different cultures, chemistry, design, preservation, history, construction, math conversion of quilt patterns, textiles/fabrics, computerization, and entrepreneurship.
 History may include history of an old quilt or history/research of a particular style of quilt (such as Baltimore album quilts, or Amish quilts).
-Exhibit may be a 14" x 22" poster, notebook, CD, PowerPoint, Prezi, DVD, YouTube, or other technique.
+Exhibit may be a 14 inch x 22 inch poster, a three-ring notebook that is 8.5 inches x 11 inches, or the use of a digital platform.
 All items must be attached to the exhibit and labeled.
 No quilted items should be entered in this class. - \20.
-Quilt Designs Other Than Fabric Two or three dimensional item with quilt design made using medium other than fabric, such as wooden quilt block, stained glass, paper, etc.

-Supporting information is required for this exhibit.
-Information must also include elements or principles of design used and steps taken to complete project.
-Please note this is in the Home environment information sheet.
+Quilt Designs Other Than Fabric Two or three dimensional item with quilt design made using medium other than fabric, such as wooden quilt block, stained glass, paper, etc. Supporting information is required for this exhibit.
+Information must also include elements or principles of design used and steps taken to complete the project.
+Please note this is in the Home Design & Restoration information sheet.
 Exhibits without supporting information will be dropped a ribbon placing.

-Barn Quilts-Supporting information is required for this exhibit. information must also include elements or principles of design used and steps taken to complete project.
-Please note this is the Home Environment information sheet: Exhibits without supporting information will be dropped a ribbon placing.
+Barn Quilts-Supporting information is lowered for this exhibit. information must also include elements or principles of design used and steps taken to complete project.
+Please note this is the Home Design & Restoration information sheet: Exhibits without supporting information will be lowered a ribbon placing.

 - \21.
-Barn Quilt created that is less than 4'x4' - \22.
-Barn Quilt created that is 4'x4' or larger. - \30.
-Computer Exploration - Poster or notebook with a minimum of six computer generated quilt designs or color variations on a quilt design.
-Include information of type of program used, process used to generate designs, or how you used color to create different quilt designs.
-Size of poster or notebook suitable for the exhibit. - \40.
+Barn Quilt created that is less than 4 feet x4 feet - \22.
+Barn Quilt created that is 4 feet x4 feet or larger. - \30.
+Computer Exploration - Exhibit may be a 14-inch x 22-inch poster or a three-ring notebook that is 8.5 inches x 11 inches, with a minimum of six computer generated quilt designs or color variations on a quilt design.
+Include information of type of program used, process used to generate designs, or how you used color to create different quilt designs. - \40.
 Wearable Art Quilted clothing or accessory which must have a recognizable amount of quilting and may include fabric manipulation.
 Quilting must be done by 4-H'er.
-On a half sheet of 8 1/2" x 11" paper tell how you selected the design and fabrics including whether or not you used a kit, jelly roll, charm squares, etc. - \41.
+On a half sheet of 8.5 inch x 11 inch paper tell how you selected the design and fabrics including whether or not you used a kit, jelly roll, charm squares, etc. - \41.
 Inter-Generational Quilt A quilt made by a 4-H member and family members or friends of different generations.
-On a half-sheet of 8 1⁄2" x 11" paper, include an explanation answering the following questions:
+On a half-sheet of 8.5 inch x 11 inch paper, include an explanation answering the following questions: - A).

-- A).
 How was the quilt planned and who did what in the construction of the quilt? - B).
 How did you select the design and fabrics including whether or not you used a kit, jelly roll, charm squares, etc? - \42.
 Service Project Quilt A quilt constructed by a 4-H member or group to be donated to a worthy cause.
-On a half-sheet of 8 1⁄2" x 11 inch paper, include an explanation of why the quilt was constructed and who will receive the donated quilt. - A).
+On a half-sheet of 8.5inch x 11 inch paper, include an explanation of why the quilt was constructed and who will receive the donated quilt. - A).
 Why was the quilt constructed and who will receive the donated Quilt? - B).
 How did you select the design and fabrics used including whether or not you used a kit, jelly roll, charm squares, etc? - C).
 What did you do and what was done by others.